-We are a charity to support people who live with aphasia in Exeter and the surrounding areas of Devon.
+We support people who live with aphasia in Exeter and the surrounding areas of Devon.

-We are a friendly group who wants to make a difference to the lives of people living with aphasia.
-People meet for support, friendship and good conversation with others who understood about aphasia.
+Our friendly group meets for support, friendship and good conversation with others who understood.
 We have fun and make friendships.
-We learn from each other on how to live with aphasia successfully.
+We learn from each other about how to live with aphasia successfully.

 Our group started over ten years ago as a NHS Conversation Group run by the Exeter, East Devon and Mid Devon speech and language therapy department.
-In 2017 the group became a local charity.
-It now offers Drop In, Singing, and Creative Art groups to people in the area.
+In 2017 the group became a local charity and now offers Drop In, Singing, and Creative Art to people in the area.